Bishibop/Fast-Game-of-Life/README.md

 ## Optimization Techniques

 While the rules of Conway's Game of Life are quite simple to implement in code, doing so performantly requires some non-obvious optimizations.
-These are a few that I implemented to drastically increase the size and iteration speed of this version:
+These are a few that I implemented to drastically increase the size and iteration speed this version is capable of:
 * Double buffer - Keep both the current state and next iteration in memory.
 Compute the next iteration immediately after drawing the current state and before the next redraw is triggered.
 * Change list - Maintain a list of cells who's state changed in the previous iteration and only iterate these cells and their neighbors on the next iteration
 * Redraw diff - Only redraw cells whose state has changed